WeisongZhao/rl_positivity_sim/README.md

 So it would be a good correction/prior-knowledge to add `b` to the model based on this definition.

-Of course, the real world is very complex, including Gaussian-Poisson noise, background noise, defocus signal, cytosol signal, and limited sampling (pixel-size).
+Of course, it is extremely complex in real world, including Gaussian-Poisson noise, background noise, defocus signal, cytosol signal, and limited sampling (pixel-size).

+The regularization function is necessary for obtaining a unique solution in under-constrained systems.

+<h4 align="center">argmin{L(x, y) + \lambda R(x)}</h4>

 It is always a good way to add the corresponding prior knowledge to power the estimation.
 This word may be not restricting to deconvolution but all the algorithms.